info340-au23a/project-340-group-a1/README.md

 This repository contains code for an interactive information web app, created for the _Client-Side Web Development_ course at the UW iSchool.

-Name: Tom Jubin
-Name: Anshul Karanam
-Name: Trevor Wong
-Name: Christopher Chen
+Names: Tom Jubin, Anshul Karanam, Trevor Wong, Christopher Chen

+This repository contains a fantasy football (almost interactive) website